devnullsp/ahkWebDrive/readme.md

 ## Using

-First you need download one webdriver midleware for your browser (and version).
+First you need to download one webdriver midleware for your browser (and version).
 - Google Chorme: https://chromedriver.chromium.org/
 - Mozilla: https://github.com/mozilla/geckodriver/releases
 - IExplorer: https://github.com/SeleniumHQ/selenium/wiki/InternetExplorerDriver
 - Edge: https://developer.microsoft.com/en-us/microsoft-edge/tools/webdriver/#downloads

 Run it.
-Read webdriver documentation to know what port its open and other run parameters if you need.
+Read webdriver documentation to know what port it's open and other things that you might need like running parameters, if needed.

-This sample show the minimun code need for get one connection.
-Webdriver its open in localhost and port 9515 (standard for Google Chrome WebDrive), finally you delete the session for disconnect.
+This sample show the minimun code needed to get one connection.
+Webdriver it's open in localhost and port 9515 (standard for Google Chrome WebDrive), finally you delete the session to disconnect.

 ```
 #include AHKWebDriver.ahk